volitionn/VERT/README.md

 $ docker run --restart unless-stopped -p 3000:3000 -d --name "vert" VERT-sh/vert
 ```

 We also have a `docker-compose.yml` file available.
 Use `docker compose up` if you want to start the stack, or `docker compose down` to bring it down.
-You can pass `--build` to `docker compose up` to rebuild the Docker image (useful if you've changed any of the environment variables) as well as `-d` to start it in dettached mode.
+You can pass `--build` to `docker compose up` to rebuild the Docker image (useful if you've changed any of the environment variables) as well as `-d` to start it in detached mode.
 You can read more about Docker Compose in general [here](https://docs.docker.com/compose/intro/compose-application-model/).

 ## License